kyma-incubator/reconciler/README.md

 ### Unit tests

-Use the `make test` target to execute unit tests:
+To execute unit tests, use the `make test` target:

       make test

 ### Integration test

-Integration tests have a higher resource consumption compared to unit tests and expect that the environment variable `KUBECONFIG` is defined which points to a test Kubernetes cluster.
+Integration tests have a higher resource consumption compared to unit tests.
+You must define the environment variable `KUBECONFIG`, which points to a test Kubernetes cluster.

-Be aware that the integration test suite will install and delete Kubernetes resources as part of the test run.
+Be aware that the integration test suite installs and deletes Kubernetes resources during the test run.

-To execute the integration tests please execute the `make test-all` target:
+To execute the integration tests, execute the `make test-all` target:

      make test-all